chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/webview.md

 ## Loading local content

 Webviews run in isolated contexts that cannot directly access local resources.
 This is done for security reasons.
-This means that in order to load images, stylesheets, and other resources from your extension, or to load any content from the user's current workspace, you must use the `Webview.asWebviewUri` function to convert a local `file:` URI into a special URI that VS Code can use to load a subset of local resources.
+This means that in order to load images, stylesheets, and other resources from your 插件, or to load any content from the user's current workspace, you must use the `Webview.asWebviewUri` function to convert a local `file:` URI into a special URI that Baosky can use to load a subset of local resources.

-Imagine that we want to start bundling the cat gifs into our extension rather than pulling them from Giphy.
+Imagine that we want to start bundling the cat gifs into our 插件 rather than pulling them from Giphy.
 To do this, we first create a URI to the file on disk and then pass these URIs through the `asWebviewUri` function:

 ```ts
 import * as vscode from 'vscode';